Houston4444/RaySession/INSTALL.md

  - qtchooser (only for translations)
  - qttools5-dev-tools (only for translations, works for Qt5 and Qt6)

-The difficulty with Qt6 build (which is the default), is sometimes to get the following executables:
+The difficulty with Qt6 build (which is the default), is sometimes to get the `lrelease` executable.
+By chance, the compilation should work even if these tool is supposed to work with Qt5.
-- rcc
-- lrelease

-By chance, the compilation should work even if theses 2 tools are supposed to work with Qt5.

 On Debian and Ubuntu, use these commands as root to install all build